Safe payments

 Running injuries - how can I avoid them?

-Running has a major positive impact on well-being.
+Running has a significant positive impact on well-being.
 That said, it is not a completely risk-free activity.
 The endorphins kick in, and you get carried away.
 This can result in injury from too much physical exertion.
-To try and prevent you falling into that trap, we’ve put together an article setting out the five most common running injuries with tips on how to avoid them.
+To prevent you from falling into that trap, we’ve put together an article describing the five most common running injuries with tips on how to avoid them.

 5 COMMON RUNNING INJURIES